phan/phan/internal/Issue-Types-Caught-by-Phan.md

 Accessing own constructor directly via {CLASS}::__construct
 ```

+# Internal

+This issue category comes up when there is an attempt to access an `@internal` element (property, class, constant, method, function, etc.) outside of the namespace in which it's defined.

+This category is completely unrelated to elements being internal to PHP (i.e. part of PHP core or PHP modules).

 ## PhanAccessPropertyInternal

 This issue comes up when there is an attempt to access an `@internal` property outside of the namespace in which it's defined.